vmware-tanzu/velero/design/secrets.md

 ObjectStore.
 Currently backups are single threaded and a single BSL will be used throughout the entire backup.
 The only existing points of parallelism are when a user downloads logs for a backup or the BackupStorageLocationReconciler reconciles while a backup or restore is running.
-In the current code, `download_request_controller.go` and `backup_storage_location_controller.go` create a new plug-in manager and hence another ObjectStore plugin in parallel with the ObjectStore plugin servicing a backup or restore (if one is running).
+In the current code, `download_request_controller.go` and `backup_storage_location_controller.go` create a new plugin manager and hence another ObjectStore plugin in parallel with the ObjectStore plugin servicing a backup or restore (if one is running).

 ## Alternatives Considered